mmore500/hstrat/joss/paper.md

 This approach exchanges a centralized perfect record of history for a process where history is estimated from comparison of available extant genomes, aligning with the paradigm of phylogenetic inference in wet biology.

 Although targeted to digital evolution use cases, impact of our work extends beyond to the various applications of digital evolution.
-Evolutionary biology poses uniquely abstract, nuanced, and nebulous questions, such as the origins of life and the evolution of complexity [CITE].
+Evolutionary biology poses uniquely abstract, nuanced, and nebulous questions, such as the origins of life and the evolution of complexity [@mcshea2011miscellaneous;@pross2016life].
-Computational modeling provides one foothold for such inquiry, particularly with respect to phenomena that typically unfold on geological timescales or hypotheses that invoke counterfactuals outside the bounds of physical reality [CITE].
+Computational modeling provides one foothold for such inquiry, particularly with respect to phenomena that typically unfold on geological timescales or hypotheses that invoke counterfactuals outside the bounds of physical reality [@clune2011selective;@o2003digital;@mckinley2008harnessing].
-Elsewhere, in the realm of computational optimization, heuristic algorithms provide a foothold to explore high-dimensional and deceptive search spaces [CITE].
+Elsewhere, in the realm of computational optimization, heuristic algorithms provide a foothold to explore high-dimensional and deceptive search spaces [@eiben2015introduction].
 Improvements to distributed phylogenetic tracking can benefit both of these niches, providing means to test more sophisticated evolutionary hypotheses and means to discover better solutions to hard problems.

 In addition to its founding purview within digital evolution, we anticipate hereditary stratigraphy --- and this software implementation --- may find applications within other domains of distributed computing.
-For example, hereditary stratigraphy could equip a population protocol system with the capability for on-the-fly estimation of the relationship between descendants of a forking message chain or a forking process tree [@angluin2005power, @aspnes2009introduction].
+For example, hereditary stratigraphy could equip a population protocol system with the capability for on-the-fly estimation of the relationship between descendants of a forking message chain or a forking process tree [@angluin2005power;@aspnes2009introduction].

 Across all these domains, free availability of the `hstrat` software will play a central role in bringing hereditary stratigraphy methodology into practice.
 Library development incorporates intentional design choices to promote successful outside use, including